netease-im/camellia/docs/redis-proxy/redis-proxy.md

 above config means RedisMonitor will collect metrics, and will collect each command's spend time.
 every 10s, metrics bean com.netease.nim.camellia.redis.proxy.monitor.Stats will be refreshed.
 ### remote monitor
-if proxy use camellia-dashboard to manage config, then proxy will report metics to dashboard every minute.
+if proxy use camellia-dashboard to manage config, then proxy will report metrics to dashboard every minute.
-then you can get the aggregate metics in dashboard.
+then you can get the aggregate metrics in dashboard.
 remote monitor is default open when use camellia-dashboard in proxy, if you want close remote monitor, you can config like this:
 ```yaml
 server: